kentregs/mynt-cadetship-docker-repo/README.md

 ![](https://i.imgur.com/seIQCIo.gif)

-Upload the images to the working directory and prepare the request body of the POST request to the /invocations endpoint.
+Upload the images to the working directory and prepare the POST request body that will be sent to the /invocations endpoint.

+**Note: The bee and wasp images are in mynt-cadetship-docker-repo/final-project/data/**

 ![](https://i.imgur.com/mCQlH2q.png)